Five Social Security Mistakes You Don’t Want to Make

 Saving for retirement is challenging enough.
 The last thing you need is to make a mistake with your Social Security that could end up costing you money.

 According to a 2019 study by United Income, a financial planning advisory service, retirees have lost (and are losing) $3.4 trillion as the result of errors when it comes to starting their Social Security benefits.
-The study also found that only 4 percent of retirees make the best financial decision for themselves when claiming Social Security.
+The study also found that only 4 percent of retirees make the best financial decision for themselves when claiming Social Security (most recent available).

 Here are five common mistakes that may prevent you from getting the most out of your Social Security benefit: